HIIT vs. Steady State Cardio: Which One is Best for Your Clients?

 So, is one form of training better than the other?
 Like almost all fitness-related questions, the answer depends on a variety of factors.
 In the car analogy described above, both options can help you get to your destination.
 Which one you choose depends on your personal preference—would you prefer to sit in slow-moving traffic or being in constant motion?

-The following table lists the features, advantages and disadvantages for both SST and HIIT.
+The following table lists the features, advantages, and disadvantages of HIIT vs. steady state cardio.
 There is a large body of research validating each mode as an effective form of exercise; however, it is up to you to determine which one is best suited to help your clients reach their fitness goals in the shortest period of time.

 - Maintain a consistent speed, level of intensity and work rate during an exercise session.